 Instead of sending your clients a generic email asking for a testimonial (and receiving a generic reply), why not send them a form to fill out that prompts juicier information from them, like:

 The hesitations they had before hiring you

-The results they've seen since workeding with you
+The results they've seen since working with you

 10. Start Batching Regular Tasks

 Lastly, I want to talk about batching.
-All freelancers should have batch days.
+All freelance designers should have batch days.

 A batch day is a day when you handle ONE task only.
-For example, I have batch days for blogging, email marketing and creating content.
-It allows me to handle them on one day- no more- so that I can focus on more important things like client work.
+For example, I have batch days for blogging and creating video content.

-It's the best way of being productive and getting as much done as possible with the time you have, because batch days allow your mind to focus on one task only instead of flitting from one thing to another and not getting much done- or getting much done to the standard you want.
+It's the best way of being productive and getting as much done as possible with the time you have because batch days allow your mind to focus on one task only instead of flitting from one thing to another and not getting much done - or not getting it done to the standard you want.